 - His ability to reanimate the dead becomes this after he begins spamming the Impure World Resurrection.

-- Kabutos blood type being AB, meaning that he is an universal recipient, becomes this when it is revealed that he gained a boost in power after injecting himself with the blood of powerful ninja.
+- Kabutos blood type being AB, meaning that he is a universal recipient, becomes this when it is revealed that he gained a boost in power after injecting himself with the blood of Oto's most powerful ninja.

 - Four Eyes, Zero Soul: Up until his HeelFace Turn anyway.